 These fungi have an excellent nutty flavor and sweet aroma of apricots.
 The golden-yellow color of the chanterelle is retained after cooking, which makes dishes beautiful and delicious.

 Methods of cooking

 Methods of cooking include stir-frying, sautéing, drying, pickling, preserving, or freezing.

-Chanterelles clean gently with a brush, they should not be washed unless they are very dirty.
+Clean mushrooms gently with a brush, they should not be washed unless they are very dirty.
 If they must be washed, fill a container with water, rinse mushrooms quickly, so they do not absorb too much water.